Unemployment rates are down to 4.1% compared to 5% in February 2016. This suggests that Brexit has had little impact on job opportunities so far.

 If the economy grows, employment opportunities and wages could go up and benefit payments would likely stay the same.

 If the economy shrinks, unemployment could rise and wages may not keep up with the cost of inflation.
 Benefits payments may also be cut.

-It will take at least two years for Britain to leave the EU once Article 50 is triggered.
+It will take at least two years for Britain to leave the EU from 29 March 2017, which is when article 50 was triggered.
 Any changes to unemployment or benefits payments will depend on the overall performance of the economy.

-However, the Halifax House Price Index reports that house prices actually fell 0.9% between December 2016 and January 2017.
+The Halifax House Price Index reports that house prices fell 0.4% between October 2018 and December 2018.